gabrielecodes/9bitssystems/src/content/posts/what-ai-can-do-for-you.md

 subtitle: "A realistic view on leveraging AI to drive real business impact"
 excerpt: "What's behind all the AI hype and dreams of glory?"
 tags: ["Data Engineering", "AI Automation", "Workflow Automation"]
-image: "ai.jpg"
+image: "abstract1.jpg"
-alt: "graphs on a computer"
+alt: "abstract art"
 ---

 ## What has AI done for you lately?